FVIX (FVIX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FVIX Historical Price

-According to the latest data gathered on FVIX live price page, the current price of FVIX is 42.14USD.
+According to the latest data gathered on FVIX live price page, the current price of FVIX is 40.63USD.
 The circulating supply of FVIX(FVIX) is

 In the past 24 hours, FVIX has shown a price movement of